 - At this point the fudge should be smooth.
 Pour into the buttered pan and spread out evenly.

 - Let chill in refrigerator until well set.
 Then remove the fudge from the pan using the foil to lift it out.
 Discard the foil and check the bottom of fudge to be sure no small pieces of foil are still clinging to it.
 Cut into squares.

 - Lemon fudge should be stored in the refrigerator for best taste and consistency.

 I always use a wooden spoon when making these recipes.
 I don't know why, but the fudge has a better consistency when I don't use a metal spoon.
 That's how my mother taught me, and it works best for me!

-How to Present as a Gift
+How to Present Fudge as a Gift

 A basket or plate laden with fudge makes a much appreciated holiday gift, especially if you include a variety of flavors.

 For an attractive presentation for gift giving, purchase an inexpensive china plate at a thrift store.
 Place the candy on the plate in a neat arrangement and cover with clear plastic wrap.
-Add a bow and gift card.
+Add a bow and a card.
 You might even include the recipe inside the card.
 The recipient can keep the pretty little plate so they receive two gifts instead of one!

 Do you usually make fudge to enjoy during the holidays?